aframevr/aframe/docs/guide/getting-started.md

 ## CodePen

-[Codepen][codepen] is a playground for front-end web.
+[CodePen][codepen] is a playground for front-end web development.
 We can edit HTML and JavaScript directly in the browser with their text editor, see changes live, and share code snippets.
 This is a fast way to dive in without having to download or install anything.
 Check out the [official MozVR CodePens](http://codepen.io/team/mozvr/) and the [A-Frame Hello World CodePen][codepen]:

 <p data-height="500" data-theme-id="0" data-slug-hash="jqERjQ" data-default-tab="result" data-user="mozvr" class="codepen">See the Pen <a href="http://codepen.io/team/mozvr/pen/jqERjQ/">Hello A-Frame - 2</a> by MozVR (<a href="http://codepen.io/mozvr">@mozvr</a>) on <a href="http://codepen.io">CodePen</a>.</p>